-The Energy Information Function (EIF) is defined to collect the UE related Energy Consumption information, calculate the Energy Consumption information at UE, PDU Session and/or QoS flow granularity and expose the Energy Consumption information to the authorized consumer NF(s) (AF/NEF or 5GC NF) subject to operator's policy.
+The Energy Information Function (EIF) is defined to collect the UE related Energy Consumption information, calculate the Energy Consumption information at UE, PDU Session, QoS flow and/or application granularity and expose the Energy Consumption information to the authorized consumer NF(s) (AF/NEF or 5GC NF) subject to operator's policy.

 Node level energy consumption is reported PLMN-wide at a configurable period T.